National Parks of Texas

 Inks: Soy based

-The Artist's signature on these prints attests that he has personally inspected, numbered and approved and signed each print and further verifies that no unsigned or unnumbered copies within the limited edition are known to exist.
+The Artist's signature on these prints attests that he has personally inspected, numbered and approved and signed each print and further verifies that no unsigned copies are known to exist.